promptfoo/promptfoo/site/docs/red-team/index.md

 ```

 :::warning
-Note that some providers such as Anthropic may disable your account for generate harmful test cases.
+Note that some providers such as Anthropic may disable your account for generating harmful test cases.
 We recommend using the default OpenAI provider.
 :::

 ### Run the eval